 The MagicBand is an RFID-enabled device designed to be worn around your wrist.
 It takes the place of your park ticket/annual pass, room key, room charge, dining plan, PhotoPass and Fastpass tickets.
 You can use it to enter the park, use FastPass+ kiosks, enter FastPass+ lines, and enter your resort room and charge purchases to your room (Disney resorts only).
 They can even be used for checking in for Magical Express transportation from the airport to the resort.
 More possibilities for their use may come later.

 It’s made from a form of plastic that’s fairly flexible and generally comfortable to wear (although comfort depends on the person.)
 It is also completely waterproof so you can wear it into pools and water parks and not have to worry about keeping tickets and room keys on you.

 Do I need a MagicBand?

 No, a MagicBand is not required for any of the main functions.
-You can use your regular park ticket, pass or Key To The World card to enter the park and utilize FastPass+ and make room charges (if you are enabled for that as part of a Disney resort reservation.)
+You can use your regular park ticket, pass, Key To The World card, or MagicMobile in the My Disney Experience application with a NFC-capabile smart phone to enter the park and utilize Lightning Lanes and make room charges (if you are enabled for that as part of a Disney resort reservation.)
 However, there are some new enhanced experiences and features that you might potentially miss out on.
 See the “What are the advantages?” section below.